 Hang on, you want me to pay and work?

 In the long run, our costs will stay moderate as the cost of oil, and as a result, chemical fertilisers, grow, so the long term aim is to offer excellent value.
 In the meantime we do the very best we can.
-The farm is a not-for-profit social entreprise, so you can be sure that all your money goes into developing the farm to provide excellent food for the benefit of CSA members.
+The farm is a not-for-profit social enterprise, so you can be sure that all your money goes into developing the farm to provide excellent food for the benefit of CSA members.
+The farm growers currently earn the minimum wage (as self employed directors of the not-for-profit social enterprise) in an effort to keep the farm prices as accessible as possible.

 How does one CSA share compare to growing vegetables on an allotment?

-A standard allotment, which is intended to feed a family when cultivated by an experienced gardener, is one sixteenth of an acre.
-By comparison one CSA share is grown on just over one twenty fifth of an acre.
-Joanne was an allotment holder for many years, and her experiences were pretty similar to these from a telegraph article which suggests a minimum weekly workload of at least 12 hours per week, compared with minimum 2 hours per week as a CSA member – with the added benefit of flexibility in the CSA so you can take time off without worrying.
+A standard full sized allotment, which is intended to feed a family when cultivated by an experienced gardener, is one sixteenth of an acre.
+By comparison one CSA share is grown on one twenty fifth of an acre.
+Joanne was an allotment holder for many years, and her experiences were pretty similar to these from a Telegraph article which suggests a minimum weekly workload of at least 12 hours per week, compared with an average minimum of 1.5 hours per week as a CSA member – with the added benefit of flexibility in the CSA so you can take time off without worrying.

 Many newcomers to allotment holding fail to achieve good yields due to lack of experience and shortage of time or commitment.
 As a CSA member your work commitment is far lighter than serious allotment holding, and you don’t have to worry who will water your crops when you are on holiday!
 All seeds, compost, machinery, tools, etc. etc. are included in your CSA membership.